payalsoneja/COVID19-and-Pollution/README.md

 ### 1. Extracting data from OpenAQ using R
 + #### Setting up `ropenaq`:
 OpenAQ has an R package [ropenaq](https://cran.r-project.org/web/packages/ropenaq/index.html) that gives easy access to their real time data [API](https://docs.openaq.org/).
 The first step is to use the function `aq_measurements` to fetch this data based on the requirements.
 For the scope of this use case, the focus is on Delhi, India.
+The data extracted will have all monitor locations within the specified city.

 + #### Weekly batches:
 `date_from` and `date_to` parameters control the temporal scope of extracted data.
 The code when run extracts data in chunks of weeks, until the current date.
 A csv file is saved to working directly for each week's extract.